codemonauts/craft3-sites-field/README.md

-# craft3-sites-field
-Craft 3 Field type that allows the selection of Craft sites.
+# Sites Field for Craft 3

+This plugin provides a field type for choosing sites.
+Entries using this field can then access the site ID in their templates.

+---

+## Requirements

+* Craft CMS 3.0.0-RC1 or above